 This guide provides students with key information about the university’s response to COVID-19.
 Please continue to check this page as it will be updated as more information and resources become available.

-Students entering many buildings to attend in-person classes may be checked at the building entrance to make sure they are wearing a required face covering and to verify their Building Access status.
+Students entering many buildings to attend in-person classes may be checked at the building entrance to verify their Building Access status.

 You can show your Building Access in two ways:

 For Summer 2021 in-person classes, all students, employees and visitors must wear a face covering in any university building, facility and classroom unless they are physically isolated in a private space or room.

 The university is coordinating and partnering closely with the Champaign-Urbana Public Health District to support their work to manage contact tracing for all COVID-19 cases in Champaign County that are related to our faculty, staff or students.
 Isolation or quarantine as directed by CUPHD, University Housing, Private Certified Housing and Certified Greek Housing is mandatory.

 Quarantine helps prevent the spread of disease by separating and restricting the movement of people who were exposed to COVID-19.
 It is used to keep someone who might have been exposed to the virus away from others to reduce the potential risk of transmission.

 Isolation is used when someone has actually tested positive for COVID-19.It is used to keep someone known to be contagious with COVID-19 away from others.

 Returning to Campus after Quarantine or Isolation